 In this article, you'll find 6 free things to do in Athens!
-Athens is a very beautiful city with amazing free activities!
+Athens is a very beautiful place in Greece with amazing free activities!

 1. Visit the Areopagus